EGGPLANT PUTTANESCA

 You can whatever else you like! :)

-This was delicious, but I can’t imagine one tablespoon of red pepper flakes!
+9. This was delicious!
+One tablespoon of red pepper flakes is too much for me.
 I did one teaspoon, and even that was a bit much for me.
-I admittedly am sensitive to spice, but my partner loves heat and agreed that a tablespoon would have been ridiculous.
+I admittedly am sensitive to spice.
 Aside from that, a very simple and flavorful meal!
 Will make again.